Inside the Masonic Temple

 A pipe organ made by Chicago’s W. W. Kimball Company was installed within the Scottish Rite auditorium in 1908, after which the Temple offered free public concerts.
 These events became so popular that the Masons had to arrange for special performance for specifics groups.
 Crowds as large as 950 came to the Masonic Temple to enjoy performances by the Choral Society of Duluth, the High School Musical Society, and others.

 In 1910 Duluth’s Masons installed an Egyptian frieze along the upper wall of the Scottish Rite auditorium.
 Painted on linen, the frieze is five feet two-inches high and, except for the space just above the pipe organ, wraps around the entire stage and balcony.
 The images depict many Egyptian motifs, including scenes from the Egyptian Book of the Dead.
-It is though that Thomas G. Moses, who painted the auditorium’s seen very, also created the frieze.
+It is thought that Thomas G. Moses, who painted the auditorium’s seen very, also created the frieze.

 Though its use as a public performance space has waxed and waned over the years—and despite the decline of the influence of Freemasonry in Duluth and elsewhere—the 1904 Masonic Temple has served it tenants well over the past 110 years, although not without some significant changes.
 The Moorish domes that originally adorned the building’s rooftop were removed in the 1960s, perhaps in an attempt to “modernize” the building’s appearance.
 One story has it that the domes were thought to have been the cause of roof leaks, but after they were removed water continued to come into the building.